dry-python/returns/docs/pages/context.rst

   from typing import Callable, Sequence

-  import anyio  # you wound need to `pip install anyio` import httpx  # you wound need to `pip install httpx` from typing_extensions import Final, TypedDict
+  import anyio  # you would need to `pip install anyio` import httpx  # you would need to `pip install httpx` from typing_extensions import Final, TypedDict

   from returns.context import RequiresContextFutureResultE from returns.functions import tap from returns.future import FutureResultE, future_safe
-  from returns.pipeline import managed from returns.result import safe
+  from returns.iterables import Fold from returns.pipeline import managed from returns.result import safe